WebGL 02: "Movement and Color"

 let shapes: MovingShape[] = [];

-Fantastic!
+Great!
 Still here?
 Wow!
-Let's talk about what goes in the // UPDATE section next.
+Let's talk about what goes on in the // UPDATE

 Each frame, first decide if the shape spawner needs to be moved: